Border control: Border walls

 Border walls have formed a major component of European border control policy following the European migrant crisis.
-The walls at Melilla and at Ceuta on Spain's border with Morocco are designed to curtail the ability of refugees and migrants to enter the European Union via the two Spanish cities on the Moroccan coast.
+The walls at Melilla and at Ceuta on Spain's border with Morocco are designed to curtail refugees' and migrants' ability to enter the European Union via the two Spanish cities on the Moroccan coast.
 Similar measures have been taken on the Schengen area's borders with Turkey in response to the refugee crisis in Syria.
-The creation of European Union's collective border security organisation, Frontex, is another aspect of the bloc's growing focus on border security.
+The creation of the European Union's collective border security organisation, Frontex, is another aspect of the bloc's growing focus on border security.
 Within the Schengen Area, border security has become an especially prominent priority for the Hungarian government under right-wing strongman Viktor Orbán.
 (Note: Hungary completed the construction of 175 kilometres of fencing between with Serbia in September 2015 and on the border with Croatia in October 2015 to stop unauthorised border crossings.
 In April 2016, Hungarian government announced construction of reinforcements of the barrier, which it described as "temporary".
 In July 2016, nearly 1,300 migrants were "stuck" on the Serbian side of the border.
-In August 2016, Orbán announced that Hungary will build another larger barrier on its southern border.
-On 28 April 2017, the Hungarian government announced it had completed a second fence, 155 kilometres long with Serbia.
+In August 2016, Orbán announced that Hungary would build another larger barrier on its southern border.
+On 28 April 2017, the Hungarian government announced it had completed a second fence, 155 kilometres long, with Serbia.
 On 24 September 2015, Hungary began building fence on its border with Slovenia, in the area around Tornyiszentmiklós–Pince border crossing.
 The razor wire obstacle was removed two days later.)
 Similarly, Saudi Arabia has begun construction of a border barrier or fence between its territory and Yemen to prevent the unauthorized movement of people and goods.
-The difference between the countries' economic situations means that many Yemenis head to Saudi Arabia to find work.
-Saudi Arabia does not have a barrier with its other neighbours in the Gulf Cooperation Council, whose economies are more similar.
+The disparity in the countries' economic conditions means that many Yemenis head to Saudi Arabia to find work.
+Saudi Arabia does not have a barrier with its other neighbours in the Gulf Cooperation Council, whose economies are more similar to its own.
 In 2006 Saudi Arabia proposed constructing a security fence along the entire length of its 900 kilometre long desert border with Iraq.
 As of July 2009 it was reported that Saudis will pay $3.5 billion for a security fence.
 The combined wall and ditch will be 965 km long and include five layers of fencing, watch towers, night-vision cameras, and radar cameras and manned by 30,000 troops.
 Elsewhere in Europe, the Republic of Macedonia began erecting a fence on its border with Greece in November 2015.